Care about Total Compensation

 • Equity at 5th year: 25$ paid out annually.

-• Equity at 1st year: 5$ paid out first year.
+• Equity at 1st year: 5$ paid out the first year.

-Imagine you switch companies right after the cash and equity has been rewarded, and negotiate a total compensation of 200$/year, with the same salary/cash/stock ratio.
+Imagine you switch companies right after the cash and equity have been rewarded and negotiate a total compensation of 200$/year, with the same salary/cash/stock ratio.

 Year Base Bonus Stock Total Lost